shravanjindal/Travelling-Salesman-Computer-Vision/README.md

 ## Results

-After training for 10 epochs, the model achieves an r2 score of `0.976`, indicating a good fit to the data.
+After training for 15 epochs, the model achieves an r2 score of `0.94` on test datset, indicating a good fit to the data.